 Christmas is an important time of the year for the supermarkets, but it’s an even more important time for Australian consumers who want the best food for their festive feasts.

-That’s why Canstar Blue has produced its first ever review of supermarket Christmas food, inviting more than 2,700 adults to report their satisfaction with the ham, turkey, Christmas pudding, pavlova base and mince pies they purchased in the lead-up to the big day.
+That’s why Canstar Blue produces an annual review of supermarket Christmas food products, inviting more than 1,800 shoppers to report their satisfaction with the ham, turkey, Christmas pudding, pavlova base and mince pies that they purchased in the lead-up to the big day.

 “This is all about finding out which supermarket got it right for Christmas,” said Canstar Blue Editor, Simon Downes.
 “Consumers put their trust in the supermarkets to serve up some quality food for them, their family and their guests at Christmas, and of course there’s no last-minute rush to the store if things go wrong.

 “While the Christmas food shop includes so many different items – and people will have their own preferences – we wanted to focus specifically on the products that really make an Aussie Christmas, and allow consumers to reflect on the value they got from their purchases.
 It may help them make a better decision on where to spend their festive dollar next year.”

 Survey respondents were asked to identify which Christmas foods they had purchased – and from where – and then rate their satisfaction with the products on a scale of 1 to 10.
 The ratings include feedback from Coles, Woolworths, ALDI, IGA, Costco and Foodland, although not all supermarket chains are represented in all categories.

 The supermarket with the highest satisfaction score in each category takes out the award.
 In the second year of these ratings, this is what we found.